Distributed Multi-Node Jobs#

 : rank (an integer ID from 0 tonum_nodes-1

-) of the node executing the task.SKYPILOT_NODE_IPS
+) of the node executing the job.SKYPILOT_NODE_IPS

 .
 Same value asecho "$SKYPILOT_NODE_IPS" | wc -l